Why Can't I Open My Drawer? Mitigating Object-Driven Shortcuts in Zero-Shot Compositional Action Recognition: Experimental Results

-\paragraph{The learned verb representations are indeed effective.} We further assess the quality of the learned verb representations by evaluating temporal modeling ability on the \emph{Temporal} subset of Sth-com~\cite{li2024c2c}, as shown in \figref{validation} (c).
-To measure a model’s dependence on static cues, we compare its performance when using temporally shuffled verb features $\f^V_{\text{shuffled}}$ versus the original features $\f^V$.
-Across both seen and unseen compositions, \ours{} exhibits a substantially larger performance gap between original and shuffled features.
-This demonstrates that its verb representations are effectively grounded in the temporal dynamics of the input.
+\topic{The learned verb representations are indeed effective.} Inspired by prior work~\cite{yun2022time}, we evaluate models on the \emph{Temporal} subset of Sth-com~\cite{li2024c2c}.
+Specifically, to measure a model’s dependence on static cues, we compare its performance when using temporally shuffled verb features $\f^V_{\text{shuffled}}$ versus the original features $\f^V$.
+As shown in \figref{validation} (c), across both seen and unseen compositions, \ours{} exhibits a substantially larger performance gap between original and shuffled features.
+This demonstrates that its verb representations are effectively grounded in temporal dynamics.
+In \figref{confusion}, we visualize verb confusion matrices on \emph{unseen} compositions of the Sth-com test set.
+Unlike C2C~\cite{li2024c2c}, which frequently confuses opposite verbs (\eg, `unfolding' vs.\ `folding'), \ours{} discriminates them well, demonstrating that it effectively mitigates object-driven shortcuts in verb learning.

-\paragraph{Improved unseen generalization.} In \figref{validation} (a), we present the learning curve of our \ours{} and the baseline~\cite{li2024c2c} on Sth-com.
-Addressing the two key challenges in ZS-CAR, \ours{} significantly improves unseen composition accuracy upon the baseline.
-While the baseline significantly increases FCP ratio from 10.8\% at 5 epochs to 16.8\% at 25 epochs, we observe our \ours{} reports FCP ratio values of 10.8\% at 5 epochs and 8.7\% at 25 epochs, demonstrating stable mitigation of the co-occurrence bias.
-Notably, we also see a reduction in the seen-unseen accuracy gap.